Jinder Mahal: Other championship reigns and brand switches (2018–2020)

-Various alliances (2021–present)
+Various alliances (2021–2024)

-After a nine-month absence, Mahal appeared at the Superstar Spectacle on January 26, 2021, reuniting with The Singh Brothers but lost to Drew McIntyre and Indus Sher (Rinku and Saurav) in a six-man tag team match.
-He returned again on the May 3 episode of Main Event, being accompanied by Shanky and Veer, where he defeated Jeff Hardy.
-In June, Mahal would begin with a feud with Drew McIntyre after Mahal took to question with the amount of title opportunities he had received over the past year.
-At Money in the Bank, Mahal interfered in the titular match attacking McIntyre with Shanky and Veer carrying him away from the match.
+After a nine-month absence, Mahal appeared at the Superstar Spectacle on January 26, 2021, reuniting with The Singh Brothers; they lost to Drew McIntyre and Indus Sher (Rinku & Saurav) in a 6-man tag team match.
+Mahal formed an alliance with Rinku (now known as Veer) & Shanky on the May 3 show of Main Event, where he defeated Jeff Hardy.
+In June, he began a feud with former 3MB teammate Drew McIntyre after Mahal questioned the amount of championship opportunities McIntyre had received over the past year.
+At Money in the Bank, Mahal interfered in the titular match, attacking McIntyre with Shanky and Veer carrying McIntyre away from the match.
 The following night on Raw, Mahal, Shanky, and Veer gloated about costing McIntyre the match only for McIntyre to attack all three with a steel chair.
 At SummerSlam, Mahal lost to McIntyre.

-As part of the 2021 Draft, both Mahal and Shanky were drafted to the SmackDown brand while Veer remained on the Raw brand, ending their alliance with Veer.
+As part of the 2021 Draft, both Mahal and Shanky were drafted to SmackDown while Veer remained on Raw, ending their alliance with Veer.
 In October, Mahal entered the King of the Ring tournament, where he defeated Kofi Kingston in the first round, but lost to Xavier Woods in the semi-finals.
 At Survivor Series, Mahal would be a part of The Rock's 25th anniversary battle royal, but was eliminated.
-On the April 15, 2022 edition of SmackDown, Mahal would challenge Ricochet for the Intercontinental Championship but was unsuccessful.

-At New Year's Evil on January 10, 2023, Mahal returned to NXT for the first time since 2012, aligning himself with Indus Sher (Veer and Sanga) by attacking The Creed Brothers.
-On the February 21 episode of NXT, Mahal challenged Bron Breakker for the NXT Championship in a losing effort.
+On the April 15, 2022, edition of SmackDown, Mahal would challenge Ricochet for the Intercontinental Championship but was unsuccessful.
+At New Year's Evil on January 10, 2023, Mahal returned to NXT for the first time since 2012, aligning himself with Indus Sher (Veer & Sanga) by attacking The Creed Brothers.
+On the February 21 show of NXT, he challenged Bron Breakker for the NXT Championship in a losing effort.
+As part of the 2023 WWE Draft, he returned to the main roster as Indus Sher was drafted to Raw as a team.